“I feel a recipe is only a theme, which an intelligent cook can play each time with a variation.”

-- Close and lock the lid.
+- If you're new to the Instant Pot, here are step-by-step pressure cooking instructions: Close and lock the lid.
 Turn the pressure knob to the “Sealing” position.
 Press the Manual button once.
 You'll see the display light up to indicate high pressure 30 minutes.
 Press the – button until it reaches 20.
 Wait 5 seconds, and the pot will beep and the display will say ON.
 This means it's heating up and building up pressure, which takes about 11 minutes.
 Once full pressure is reached, the display will switch and start counting down the cooking time (20 minutes).
 Update: If you bought your Instant Pot in 2018 or later, they updated their display panel.
 The “manual” button is now called “pressure cook”.

 - The Instant Pot will beep when the 20 minutes are up.
 Click the “Cancel” button to turn off the pot.
 Then carefully turn the pressure knob to the “Venting” position.
 Be careful – when you do this, hot steam is going to come out of that knob.
 Just be sure to keep your hands and body clear, and turn the knob just slightly at first.
 As more pressure is released, you can turn it completely into the venting position, and you’ll feel the knob lift up.
 Once all the steam is released, you can open the pot.
 A safety measure on the pot is that the lid is pretty much impossible to turn, when it’s still under pressure.

 - Use hot pads to lift the squash out of the pot and set it on a cutting board.
 Cut it in half, and let it start to cool off.
 (Tip: If you cut the squash horizontally across the middle, instead of lengthwise, you'll get longer noodles.)